 156:22:22 Collins: Okay.
 Thank you.

 156:22:24 Duke: And Buzz, we're still not getting any data from your EKG.
-It looks like the only way that we're going to be able to get any is if, at your convenience, you would take your - change out your EKG leads, which are the center ones that are connected to the blue pin.
+It looks like the only way we're gonna be able to get any is if, at your convenience, you would take your - change out your EKG leads, which are the center ones that are connected to the blue pin.
 And there's a spare one in the medical box.
 Over.
 [Pause.]

 156:22:55 Aldrin: Roger.
 How many do you want me to change?